-Menu item Submenu item Value Comments Note: The battery will be automatically re-enabled when the ac power adapter is reconnected to the system.
+Menu item Submenu item Value Comments the ac power adapter is attached.
+If the system is in hibernate state, the system resumes normal operation.
+If you select Disabled , the system is not powered on nor resumed when the ac power adapter is attached.
+Disable Built-in Battery Yes No System will be powered down if you select Yes.
+Do you want to proceed?
+Yes Temporarily disable the built-in battery for servicing the computer.
+After selecting this item, the computer will be automatically powered off.
+Note: The battery will be • No automatically re-enabled when the ac power adapter is reconnected to the computer.
 Beep and Alarm Password Beep Disabled Enabled Enable this option to have a beep sound when the system is waiting for a power-on, hard disk, or supervisor password.
 Different beeps will sound when the entered password matches or does not match the configured password.
-Keyboard Beep EnabledDisabled Enable or disable keyboard beep when unmanageable key combinations are pressed.
-Intel AMT Intel AMT Control Disabled Enabled Permanently Disabled If you select Enabled , Intel AMT (Active Management Technology) is configured and additional setup items are provided in MEBx (Management Engine BIOS Extension) Setup.
+Keyboard Beep Enabled Disabled Enable or disable keyboard beep when unmanageable key combinations are pressed.
+Intel AMT Intel AMT Control DisabledEnabledPermanently Disabled If you select Enabled , Intel Active Management Technology (AMT) is configured and additional setup items are provided in Management Engine BIOS Extension (MEBx) Setup.
 If you select Permanently Disabled , you will never be able to enable it again.
 Be cautious when you want to use this option.
 Note: You can enter the MEBx Setup menu by pressing the Ctrl+P key combination in the Startup Interrupt Menu window.
-To display the Startup Interrupt Menu window, press the black button or Enter key during the power-on self-test (POST).
+To display the Startup Interrupt Menu window, press the black button or Enter

+Menu item Submenu item Value Comments key during the power-on self-test (POST).
 CIRA Timeout 0-255 Note: The default value is 60 seconds.
 Set the timeout option for CIRA connection to be established.
 Selectable second values are from 1 to 254.
 If you select 0 , use 60 seconds as the default timeout value.
-If you select 255 , the waiting time for establishing
+If you select 255 , the waiting time for establishing a connection is unlimited.
+Console Type PC ANSI VT100+ PC-ANSI VT-UTF8 Select the console type for AMT.
+Note: This console type should match the Intel AMT remote console.